kalanyuz/gcp-cryptobot/README.md

 DIY(deploy it yourself) containerized Serverless crypto trading API designed to be used with indicator webhooks designed to be primarily run on Google Cloud Platform [(Cloud Run)](https://cloud.google.com/run).
 No centralized database required.
 You take control of all your API keys.
 Easily customizable to support various exchanges.

+## How tos

+Visit the [wiki](https://github.com/kalanyuz/gcp-cryptobot/wiki) section to see guides on how to buid, deploy, or configure the service (WIP).

 ## System diagram and example use cases (v0.1)

 ![system diagram](https://storage.googleapis.com/gcp-cryptobot/v011diagram.png)